-International Workers' Day Protests In Puerto Rico Go From Peaceful To Chaotic
+International Workers' Day Protests In Puerto Rico Turn Chaotic

 But Vanessa Rivera, a 25-year-old university student who was overcome by the gas, called the police's actions "an injustice."

-She told NPR she's angry that the Puerto Rican government continues to capitulate to the demands of a federal oversight board that has demanded the island make cuts to government pensions, public health programs and schools.
+She told NPR she's angry that the Puerto Rican government continues to capitulate to the demands of a federal oversight board that has demanded cuts to the island's government pensions, public health programs and schools.

 "The financial oversight board acts as if they control us," she said.
 "It's as if they can say what whatever they want and that's what has to happen."